This content is viewable by Everyone

 From policy to digital accessibility

-The University of California policy (UC) references federal laws that require our web delivered services and content be accessible by people with disabilities.
+The University of California policy (UC) references federal laws that require our web-delivered services and content to be accessible to people with disabilities.

 As a public institution, UCSF is also legally bound to comply with related digital accessibility California state laws and regulations.